Open AR Cloud Organization launching effort to connect all augmented apps and services

 The Open AR Cloud Organization will be formally unveiled this week at the Augmented World Expo EU in Munich, scheduled for October 18 and 19.

-While the concept had been floating around for sometime, work around it began to crystallize a year ago when Ori Inbar, an AR entrepreneur and investor who also founded AWE, released a paper last year arguing for the need for a unified approach.
+While the concept had been floating around for a while, work around it began to crystallize a year ago when Ori Inbar, an AR entrepreneur and investor who also founded AWE, released a paper arguing for a unified approach.
 In a recent interview, Inbar said there was growing concern that the separate approaches to creating AR services was slowing adoption as users had to pick and choose between isolated experiences.

 The goal is ambitious.
 The idea is to a create a single, shared cloud where all items that exist in any AR application and are associated with a geographical location can be experienced and accessed.
 It would create what organizers describe as a kind of “Spatial Wikipedia” of all virtual objects.

-For the moment, the organization on its website offers a basic, public description:
+For the moment, the organization offers a basic, public description on its website:

-“You can imagine how this completely changes to dynamic around AR,” Inbar said.
+“You can imagine how this completely changes the dynamic around AR,” Inbar said.

 The effort must also find a way to balance the potential participation of giants such as Apple, who is not yet an official member.
 Inbar noted that there is some fear in the AR community that a few corporate giants will eventually dominate the space.
-Should an Apple or Microsoft or even an upstart like Magic Leap sign on, the movement would obviously get a giant boost.
-And yet so members worry they have to cede too much control, or that such large players might use the group to scout startups for acquisitions.
+Should an Apple or Microsoft — or even an upstart like Magic Leap — sign on, the movement would obviously get a giant boost.
+And yet members worry they would have to cede too much control or that such large players might use the group to scout startups for acquisitions.

 “To what extent they will go out of their way to be part of it, we don’t know yet,” Inbar said.
 “From our side, there is some debate as to how early we want to engage them.
 Because once they step in they could overpower these discussions.”